LimitlessEarth/peppers/README.md

 # Automation for Peppers

 ## What?
-Peppers is a collection of tools, service, etc. that make for automation and remote viewing of pepper plants using a specific set of devices.
+Peppers is a collection of tools, services, etc. that make for automation and remote viewing of pepper plants using a specific set of devices.

 ## Software
 - Lots of python